agata-nowicka/portfolio/README.md

 ### Status
 The basic version of the project is done.
-In the future, the portfolio will have more modern design
+In the future, the portfolio will have a more modern design